 Instructions

 - Preheat oven to 400 degrees.
-Grease an 8×11 inch (or equivalent sized) casserole dish.
+Coat an 8×11 inch (or equivalent sized) casserole dish with cooking spray.

 - Whisk egg in large bowl.
 Add brown sugar and melted butter.